 The season will run from late October until late February or early March.

-Thanks to the generosity of the Brainerd & Baxter CUB Foods, all first year hockey players are FREE!
+Thanks to the generosity of the Brainerd & Baxter CUB Foods, all first year hockey players are FREE! (excluding the USA Hockey fee when applicable)

 BAHA also offers financial assistance to families in need.
 An application can be filled out for such assistance.
 Information can be found on the website under Member Info / Forms, Policies, Docs.